SELINA-team/SELINA.R/README.md

             prefix = 'pre-trained')
 ```

-In this step, two output files will be generated in the train\_output
+In this step, two output files will be generated in the path_out
 folder.
 1\. `pre-trained_params.pt` : a file containing all parameters of the
 trained model